Skip to content

 Retention Certificates

 For a registered medical practitioner who is on the Non-resident List of the General Register, he / she is required to apply for the annual retention certificate by paying the prescribed fee and submitting the application form to declare whether he / she has been convicted in Hong Kong or elsewhere of any offence punishable with imprisonment.
+Application can be made via the online platform; or in paper form by post / fax / email to the Central Registration Office.
 The application procedure is similar to that for the annual practising certificate.

 Failure to Renew Annual Practising / Retention Certificates